 London Heathrow has long been at the center of a big complaint from both airlines and passengers for having some of the most ridiculous fees in the industry, explaining why alternatives like Gatwick, Stansted, and Heathrow are becoming so popular.

-International flights collect their own special taxes, such as customs and border patrol fees.
-Finally, believe it or not, larger planes cost more to land on the runway; so taking a smaller aircraft could be the cheaper choice even by just a tiny bit.
+International flights collect special taxes, such as customs and border patrol fees.
+Finally, believe it or not, larger planes cost more to land on the runway, so taking a smaller aircraft could be the cheaper choice, even by just a tiny bit.

 How To Save Money on Flights

-While we’ve touched briefly on how you can use certain tools to find the best deals, let’s take a look at them to see exactly how they work and what they can do for you.
+While we’ve touched briefly on how to use certain tools to find the best deals, let’s look at them to see exactly how they work and what they can do for you.

-Alert services such as Scott’s Cheap Flights, Dollar Flight Club, and Thrifty Traveler Premium are some of our favorites to keep us informed of good deals.
+Alert services such as Going.com (Formerly Scott’s Cheap Flights), Dollar Flight Club, and Thrifty Traveler Premium are some of our favorites to inform us of good deals.
 Sign up, plug in your departure airport, and wait for their teams to do the hard work.
 You’ll get notified the moment a great deal pops up.

 Finally, sometimes you can’t avoid spending more on a ticket than you’d like to.
-But even when that’s not the case, you should really insure your trip.
-Providers like World Nomads and InsureMyTrip are reputable and affordable and can make sure your costly trip doesn’t get more costly if things go wrong.
+But even when that’s not true, you should insure your trip.
+Providers like VisitorsCoverage and InsureMyTrip are reputable and affordable and can ensure your costly trip doesn’t get more costly if things go wrong.